Oprishri/Predicting-the-Price-of-Bitcoin-Using-Deep-Learning./README.md

 Using deep neural networks, has provided us with a better understanding of Bitcoin, and LSTM architecture.

-Results using single variable approach (univariate)
+Results using single variable approach (univariate)-

-MSE on normalised training data is:
+-MSE on normalised training data is:
 0.07554651699763121
-MSE on  normalised testing data is:
+-MSE on  normalised testing data is:
 0.07554651699763121

 Results using multivariate approach :
-MSE on normalised training data:
+-MSE on normalised training data:
 0.011512494197501335

-MSE on  normalised testing data:
+-MSE on  normalised testing data:
 0.18213032776285212